 SPOILER WARNING : (If you’ve read The Sundered, you’re good to go.

 We inherited a complex legacy, a dead planet and technology nearly advanced enough to save us.
 It is too late to prevent disaster; this planet died before my birth, its magnetic field reversed and failing, its atmosphere useless for retaining life-giving oxygen or restraining deadly radiation.
 Nothing grows.
-Nothing lives outside our walls.
+Nothing lives outside our carefully preserved cage—the dubious gift from the Fey, rife with magic we can never use.

 “This will never work,” I say at the numbers flashing on my projection display.